prathje/QueueBot/README.md

-# Teeworlds League Queue Service
+# Queue Bot

-A Discord bot for matchmaking in Teeworlds League with TypeScript implementation.
+A Discord bot that integrates matchmaking queues into Discord channels written in TypeScript.
+This project runs on Node.js and uses MongoDB for persistent storage.
+The discord library used is [discord.js](https://discord.js.org/).

 ## Features